[ST1501] Data Engineering

 Identify the Anomalies:

-Anomaly: One must change a value to another value on several records instead of 1 location.
+INSERTAnomaly: One cannot insert a record into a table unless all parts of the Primary Key have a value in them. [violates Entity Integrity Rule]UPDATEAnomaly: One must change a value to another value on several records instead of 1 location.
 This may give rise to data integrity problems as some records may be missed during the updates.
-[Data inconsistency due to data redundancy]DELETE
+[Data inconsistency due to data redundancy]DELETEAnomaly: One inevitably deletes other information that is not supposed to be deleted when one wants to delete a particular record. [lose information when rows are deleted]

 Establish Functional Dependencies (FD):